N/145/7/0117 (20.01.2024) | MQA/PSA11956

 Find out more about English language requirements.

-The Master of Arts (TESOL) program prepares students to become English language teachers at schools, universities and private education institutions, to work as course advisers, course designers, teacher trainers, or to set up private education businesses.
+The Graduate Diploma of Arts (TESOL) program prepares students to become English language teachers at schools, universities and private education institutions, to work as course advisers, course designers, teacher trainers, or to set up private education businesses.
 It also lays a sound foundation for those who are interested in conducting research in language teaching and learning.